GrumpTech/template-renderer/README.md

 **Note:** It seems that Puppeteer does not yet handle hyphens correctly.
 Two possible workarrounds are [hyphen](https://www.npmjs.com/package/hyphen) (node) and [Hyphenopoly](https://github.com/mnater/Hyphenopoly) (browser).

+## Security

+Some remarks concerning security.

+- Ensure user input is validated.
+- Ensure the npm packages and docker image are up to date.
+- Only allow access from trusted services.
+This is often achieved using json web tokens.
+Thanks to the package [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) this was easily implemented in template-renderer.js.
+- For serving over https see <https://expressjs.com/en/5x/api.html#app.listen> and <https://nodejs.org/api/https.html#httpscreateserveroptions-requestlistener>.

 ## Getting started

 ### Npm commands

-See package.json for some scripts to run, build and test template-renderer.js and some example templates.
+See package.json for scripts to run, build and test template-renderer.js and some example templates.

-- Run `npm run generate-keys jwt` to create a private and public key used by template-renderer.js for validating JWT's.
+- Run `npm run generate-keys jwt` to create a private and public key.
+The public key is used by template-renderer.js for validating JWT's.
 - Run `npm run start:test` to serve template-renderer.js on port 5000 and a HTML test page on port 5021.
 See tests directory for some templates which can be used for testing.

 ### Docker image

+A Dockerfile is included in this is repository.
 See <https://pptr.dev/guides/docker> and <https://github.com/puppeteer/puppeteer/tree/main/docker> for more information.

 ### Some example templates

 - tests/a4-pages.html
-- tests/email.html
+- tests/email
-- tests/image.html
+- tests/image
 - tests/mustache.html
-- tests/pagedjs.html
+- tests/pagedjs

 ### Validating JWKS tokens